 January.
 The sun sets early in the day and there is a chill in the winter air.
 It seemed the perfect time to try candle making.

 I had stacks of vintage jello tins on hand, and I found classic glass teacups for .50 at a local thrift store.
 After doing a bit of research I discovered that traditional paraffin candles are petroleum based, potentially toxic, and simply not the best to burn in one's home.
 So I decided to work with beeswax.
 I read that when lit beeswax candles clear the air and are a good choice for allergy sufferers.
+They were much easier to make than I expected, and I have since also made beeswax candles with cinnamon!

 1/2 lb beeswax (I used half of a 1 pound bar)